Key Takeaways

 Defining KRI Thresholds and Targets

 Establishing acceptable risk levels and defining clear thresholds for each KRI is crucial for effective risk management.
-These thresholds serve as early warning signals, allowing organizations to proactively identify and address potential issues before they escalate into more significant problems.
+These thresholds serve as early warning signals, allowing you to proactively identify and address potential issues before they escalate into bigger problems.

-When setting KRI thresholds, the organization's risk appetite, industry standards, regulatory requirements, and historical data must be considered.
-Thresholds should be realistic and aligned with the organization's strategic objectives and risk tolerance.
+KRI thresholds should be realistic and aligned with your organization's strategic objectives and risk tolerance.

-In addition to defining thresholds, organizations should set targets for improving KRI performance.
+You can also set targets to track improvements over time.
+That way, you’re not just reacting to risk — you’re actively preventing it.
 These targets should be ambitious yet achievable, encouraging continuous improvement and driving the organization toward better risk management practices.

 Action Plans for KRI Breaches